mtcs/rnet/README.md

 RNet is __highly flexible__, it can accept several parameters.
 Besides the size of the generated network, it also accepts: outdegree, indegree and community size probability distributions, probability of connecting inside a node community and probability of connecting a node to a totally random node.
 These parameters make possible to generate a large variety of networks with much smaller restrictions than other generators.

-RNet is also __very fast__, it is possible to generate graphs with milions of vertices in metter of seconds!
+RNet is also __very fast__, it is possible to generate graphs with millions of vertices in matter of seconds!
 It uses multithreading to better explore modern CPU power.

 ## Examples